Safe, Affordable, and Effective Medicines for Ukrainians (SAFEMed)

 Overview

 The Safe, Affordable, and Effective Medicines (SAFEMed) for Ukrainians Activity is designed to support the Government of Ukraine in its ongoing efforts to reform its health care system and expand access to affordable and reliable medicines.
 With support from USAID and PEPFAR, MSH provides technical and legal assistance to strengthen Ukraine’s pharmaceutical sector.
-Our work focuses on boosting transparency, implementing cost management strategies, and supporting the decentralization and integration of health services across local and national levels.
-SAFEMed has worked with the government and local institutions on various measures, including the launch of a central procurement agency known as the Medical Procurement of Ukraine (MPU).
-The development of this agency continues to help reduce patients’ out-of-pocket expenses and further ensure Ukrainians can access lifesaving medicines and health commodities for HIV, TB, COVID-19, and more.
+Our work focuses on boosting transparency, implementing cost-management strategies, and supporting the decentralization and integration of health services across local and national levels.
+SAFEMed has worked with the government and local institutions on various measures, including the launch of a central procurement agency known as Medical Procurement of Ukraine (MPU).
+The development of this agency continues to help reduce patients’ out-of-pocket expenses and further ensure that Ukrainians can access lifesaving medicines and health commodities for HIV, TB, COVID-19, and more.

 The award-winning program works with the local government and partners to: